 As I said last week, rest in peace Mark.
 Thank you for all your great work and the way in which you did it.

-I brought this story to the attention of major networks, who have yet to follow through on tying up these loose ends in their stories on Mark’s passing, yes, even many months later.
+I brought this story to the attention of major networks, who NEVER followed through on tying up these loose ends in their stories on Mark’s passing (years later!).

 If you appreciated this post, please “Like” it on Facebook or Re-Tweet the link at the Share “drop down arrow” below.
 Thank you.

 Many of you may know that Mark did actually use market timing, most famously when calling the March 2009 bottom in the SP500 Index, since sometimes called the “Haines Bottom” in his memory.
 I was lucky to catch his comment live and happened to have agreed with him.
 What do you think?
 Would Mark make a market timing call today?
 He did not make market timing calls that often, and I distinctly remember him mentioning that fact as he made the March 2009 call.
-He liked calling bottoms more than tops, so he may have pointed out the supportive nature of the recent bottoming process during the summer and early fall.
+He liked calling bottoms more than tops.
 My personal practice is to call tops and bottoms, if the data are compelling.